HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: HiRQA Learning Pipeline

 Our training strategy is designed to progressively structure the model's understanding of image quality, aligning with the hierarchical quality-aware embedding space we aim to learn.
 In the initial stage, we optimize the model using two objectives: the ranking loss ($\mathcal{L}_{\text{ranking}}$), and the image-text contrastive loss ($\mathcal{L}_{\text{align}}$) to learn a consistent global ranking structure.
-Then we incorporate the embedding distance loss ($\mathcal{L}_{\text{embdist}}$), which is score-dependent and thus introduced only after the first epoch.
+Then we incorporate the embedding distance loss ($\mathcal{L}_{\text{embedding}}$), which is score-dependent and thus introduced only after the first epoch.
 This loss refines the learned representation by minimizing feature distances between similarly ranked images and maximizing for dissimilar ones, enabling the model to capture fine-grained perceptual differences.
-The final training objective is defined as: where $\lambda_{\text{emb}} = 0$ during the first epoch and is progressively increased in later epochs.
+The final training objective is defined as: